+I’d gone up Table Mountain only to get completely engulfed by the cloud coming in over the top.
+This cloud cover is also known as the Table Cloth.
 With the view ruined, I was forced to make my way down and was presented with a lovely view of Signal Hill and Lion’s Head.
 In this photo Lion’s head is the big peak on the left and Signal Hill is on the right

 While on tour to South Africa, we visited Cape Town and Table Mountain.
 It happened to be a rather large group, so we were only given a limited amount of time on the mountain in order to visit all the sights on the itinerary.
 After getting out of the cable car, I was walking around, trying to be quick about taking in the sights and happened to look up and spotted this scene.